GDPR (General Data Protection Regulation)

 What businesses are affected by the GDPR?

-• Less than 250 employees, but its processing impacts the rights and liberties of input subjects, is not casual or includes certain types of sensitive personal inputs.
+- Less than 250 employees, but its processing impacts the rights and liberties of input subjects, is not casual or includes certain types of sensitive personal inputs.
 That means practically every company.
-A PwC survey found that 92% of US companies consider the General Data Protection Regulation (GDPR) a top priority for protecting.
+A PwC survey found that 92% of US companies consider the General Data Protection Regulation (GDPR) a top priority for protection.

 What impact does the GDPR have on the contracts with third-party/customers?

-The GDPR Certification imposes an equal responsibility for data controllers (an organisation that owns the information) and data processors (an external organisation that helps to manage the information).
-A non-compliant third-party processor means your organisation is out of compliance.
+The GDPR Certification imposes an equal responsibility for data controllers (an organization that owns the information) and data processors (an external organization that helps to manage the information).
+A non-compliant third-party processor means your organization is out of compliance.
 The new regulations also provide stringent rules in order to report non-compliance that all members of the chain must be able to comply with.
-Organisations must also notify customers of their GDPR entitlements.
+Organizations must also notify customers of their GDPR entitlements.

 This means all existing contracts (e.g., cloud service providers, SaaS service providers, or payroll vendors) and clients need to clarify responsibilities.
 The revised contract must also set out coherent processes for information management and protection and how breaches are reported.

-Who within the organisation will be in charge of GDPR compliance?
+Who within the organization will be in charge of GDPR compliance?

 The General Data Protection Regulation defines several roles to ensure compliance: Data Protection Officer (DPO), Data Controller, and processors.
 The controller defines the way personal inputs are processed and the purposes for which they are processed.
 It is also the comptroller’s responsibility to ensure compliance by external contractors.